-The reviews for Avanafil have all been broadly positive.
+Advantages of Avanafil – the reviews for Avanafil have all been broadly positive.
 The medicine is relatively new at 5 years old, but it has already proven to be a highly effective form of treatment for ED that doesn't bother users too much with side effects.

-Avanafil won’t be suitable for every person.
 Some of the benefits seen by reviewers were that it is:

 - Fast-acting – 15-30 mins compared to 1hr for Viagra.

 - Safe – approved for clinical use in the UK.

 - Easy to use – swallowing a simple 1-a-day pill.